-Andersen’s childhood and youth were mostly unhappy.
-His family was poor and his loving father died when Hans was a young child.
-Bullied and isolated, he often hid from his peers.
-Excluded from the joyful pursuits of children his age, Hans found refuge in books and later in theatre, dreaming throughout his childhood of becoming a great actor and performing at the Royal Theatre in Copenhagen.
-Despite his best efforts that dream didn’t come true.
-It was then that he decided to switch to writing and eventually found his voice as an author.
+This illustrated biography reveals that Andersen’s childhood and youth were mostly unhappy.
+His family was poor and his loving dad died when Hans was a young boy.
+Feeling bullied and isolated, young Hans often hid from his peers.
+Excluded from the joys and pursuits of children his age, Hans found refuge in books and later in theatre, dreaming all the way of becoming a great actor and performing at the Royal Theatre in Copenhagen.
+Despite his best endeavors, an acting career dream did not come true.
+This prompted him to look for another form of expression and he eventually switched to writing, which is were he has finally found his voice.

-Unlike brothers Grimm who travelled around Germany to collect and retell existing folk stories, fables and tales, Andersen’s stories were all routed in his own (often unhappy) experiences.
+Unlike brothers Grimm who travelled around Germany to collect and retell existing folk stories, fables and tales, Andersen’s stories were all routed in his own, often unhappy, experiences.
 His tales seldom had a “happily ever after” ending.
-The story of the ugly duckling is an exception where all ended well and fair.
-The little mermaid, on the other hand, had to give up her beautiful voice to become human.
-While the poor little match girl had to work hard just to stay alive, only to die on a Christmas Eve night, sighing out her last breath on a cold street just a few steps away from a wealthy house full of festive and well-fed residents and guests.
+The story of the Ugly Duckling is one exception where everything ended fair and square.
+The Little Mermaid, on the other hand, had to give up her beautiful voice to become human, while poor little Match Girl had to work hard just to stay alive, only to die on a Christmas Eve night, her last breath sighed out on a cold street just a few steps away from a wealthy house full of oblivious merry residents and guests eating, drinking and celebrating.